 Under the Integrated Scheme, there will be a continuing evaluation by State Government agencies through a regular and well-structured system of field visits.
+State Governments will send regular half yearly reports indicating physical and financial progress.

 3.8.9.1 Panchayati Raj Institutions will also be involved in monitoring of the scheme.
 The beneficiary lists of students eligible for hostel facilities will be verified against the household registers maintained by the Gram Panchayats and data available with other tiers to identify any gaps, missing names in the lists.